vuejs/rfcs/active-rfcs/0007-functional-async-api-change.md

 # Adoption strategy

 - For functional components, a compatibility mode can be provided for one-at-a-time migration.

-- For async components, the migration is straightforward and we can emit warnings when function components return Promise instead of VNodes.

 - SFCs using `<template functional>` should be converted to normal SFCs.